Andreas Paul Weber: Ideological background

 Weber was openly antisemitic, and worked in illustration for many antisemitic publications.

 He also became a member of a National Bolshevik group when Adolf Hitler rose to power in Germany.
 As a result, he was imprisoned by the Nazi Party in 1937 and sent to Fuhlsbüttel concentration camp however was released shortly after.

 Later life

 Weber's relationship to the Nazi regime was ambivalent.
 Due to his work with a National Bolshevik resistance movement, headed by Ernst Niekisch, against the regime, he was sent to the Hamburg-Fuhlsbüttel concentration camp on 2 July 1937.
 He later spent time in regular prisons until December 15.
 Some of his nationalist and anti-Communist works came in to the liking of the Reich Ministry of Propaganda and published during wartime.
-During the final months of the war, Weber was enrolled in to the Wehrmacht and served in the Eastern Front.
+During the final months of the war, Weber was enrolled into the Wehrmacht and served on the Eastern Front.

 After 1945, Weber lived in Großschretstaken near Mölln.
 In 1951, the A. Paul Weber Circle was founded in the Hamburg Griffelkunst Association – for which Weber had been working from 1940.
 From then on he received financial support from the Griffelkunst Association.